pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 While performing concurrent operations, a database must ensure data integrity.
 The locking mechanism ensures data integrity and consistency.
 Locks can be a database, table, page or row level.
 [Here is a beginner's guide](https://vladmihalcea.com/a-beginners-guide-to-database-locking-and-the-lost-update-phenomena/) to database locking in PostgreSQL.

-In this article, we will see how [Rails](https://rubyonrails.org/) provides a mechanism for optimistic locking on [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) models.
-But before we proceed, let us first understand the basics about optimistic and pessimistic locking.
+In this article, let's see how [Rails](https://rubyonrails.org/) provides a mechanism for optimistic locking on [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) models.
+However, before we proceed, let us first understand the basics of optimistic and pessimistic locking.

 ## What is optimistic locking?

 Let's take an example of two admin users, Mohan and Ritesh, managing the product inventory in their e-commerce portal.
 Mohan recently added a new laptop product in the inventory with the title as "Macbook" and informed Ritesh.
 Upon noticing the title of this product, Ritesh started improving by editing it to be {title: Macbook Air}.
 Mohan simultaneously started editing the same product to have {title: MacBook Air 13"}.
 Mohan saved the product first and then Ritesh saves it.
-What will be the title of the product now?
-Yep, you guessed it that the title will be the one Ritesh saved as {title: Macbook Air} which leads to Mohan losing a better and clearer title.
+What is the title of the product now?
+Yep, you guessed it that the title would be the one Ritesh saved as {title: Macbook Air} which leads to Mohan losing a better and clearer title.

 ```
 # Product.last.title = "Mackbook"